 Domestic Electrical Installer

-The popular Electacourse Domestic Installer Part P Course is designed to prepare candidates for the self-certification scheme Part P Assessment.
+Domestic Installer Part P Courses available from some providers are designed to prepare candidates for the self-certification scheme Part P Assessment.
 On successful completion of a Part P Assessment, electricians are qualified to self-certify their own electrical work on domestic installations.

 Electacourse publish The Complete 17th Edition Course provides everything required to achieve the 17th Edition Wiring Regulations qualification as assessed by the City & Guilds 2382-15 examination.
 This is an essential qualification for all UK electricians.
 It is also a general requirement (but not necessarily obligatory) for Domestic Installers.
 This course includes the City & Guilds 2382-15 17th Edition exam.
 At just £275 it represents extremely good value for money, we have partner examination centres throughout the UK.